Real, Unbiased Alex Becker Review from Some Guy on the Internet

 The question is:

-Can you do it without Alex Becker’s help, or would you be dumber than a sack of Skittles to even try that?
+Can you trust him, or would you be dumber than a sack of Skittles to even try?

 Things that make you go hmmmm…